Learn more about Family and Marriage Counselors and how to choose the right one for you

 - Helps manage medication usage (with supervision from a doctor, such as a primary care doctor or psychiatrist), helps determine if the medication is working, and monitors side effects

 - Consults with other members of a patient’s or family’s support team including doctors, social workers, home healthcare nurses, lawyers, welfare care workers, occupational therapists, and substance abuse counselors

 Marriage and family therapists may also be known by the following names: MFT, marriage and family counselors; marriage, family and child counselors; couples counselors; couples therapists; and marital and family therapists.

-There are 66677 specialists practicing Marriage & Family Therapy in with an overall average rating of 4.1 stars.
-There are 691 hospitals near with affiliated Marriage & Family Therapy specialists, including UCLA Santa Monica Medical Center, Boca Raton Regional Hospital and Edward Hospital - Main Campus.
+There are 778 specialists practicing Marriage & Family Therapy in Pennsylvania with an overall average rating of 4.1 stars.
+There are 15 hospitals in Pennsylvania with affiliated Marriage & Family Therapy specialists, including Excela Health Latrobe Hospital, Highlands Hospital and Allegheny General Hospital.